Significant Performance Variation in Sparse LU Factorizations

 Next I show a histogram of 2 of these matrices and their corresponding wall-clock time in SuperLU.
 This is to show how well separated the histograms are to rule out other causes of timing differences such as from threading runtime, OS jitter, caching differences between runs, etc.

-Next I plot the mean wall-clock time across all 100 runs for each paramter nmags=1,2,3,4,5,6.
+Next I plot the mean wall-clock time across all 100 runs for each parameter nmags=1,2,3,4,5,6.
 I also show 90% confidence intervals in this plot.
 The variation in timing between runs was much higher than for memory so these confidence intervals are larger.

 Conclusion

-I demonstrate a family of matrices that are otherwise numerically well-behaved, very similar to each other, and yet perform very differently when factorized with a sparse LU factorization.
-The need for pivoting likely caused this performance variation because of the numerical difference between matrices in this family.
-Algorithms like Cholesky or QR usually do not present with similar variation because they do not similarly need pivoting - although they have their own limitations.
+Algorithms like Cholesky or QR usually do not exhibit this particular threshold-pivoting variation because they do not require the same style of numerical pivoting.
 This variation in LU has in part led me to further investigate sparse QR factorization to see if I can produce a sparse factorization with reliable memory usage and performance characteristics while addressing some of the shortcomings of QR factorization.